MithrilJS/mithril.js/docs/getting-started.md

 ```

 This example is also available as a [jsFiddle](http://jsfiddle.net/milesmatthias/fbgypzbr/1/).
-Theres is also [Extended example](http://jsfiddle.net/glebcha/q7tvLxsa/) available on jsfiddle.
+There is also [Extended example](http://jsfiddle.net/glebcha/q7tvLxsa/) available on jsfiddle.

 ---